 Contactor-switched capacitor banks for power factor compensation

-The ABB's capacitor banks series APC provides the ideal power factor correction solution for industrial and commercial networks.
+The Hitachi Energy's capacitor banks series APC provides the ideal power factor correction solution for industrial and commercial networks.
 The benefits are:

 Solving utility penalty charges due to low cos φ

 Releasing additional capacity or increasing system load without additional equipment

 The APC03 low-voltage contactor-switched capacitor bank can be used in industrial and commercial networks buildings.
 Industry segments where the product can be used include:

 The APCQ-L low-voltage contactor-switched capacitor bank can be used in light industrial and commercial networks buildings.

 MaxSine Active Filter is made for the compensation of harmonic currents and reactive power.
 Electrical equipment connected to networks with non-linear voltage-current characteristics form harmonic currents that cause harmonic voltages in network impedances, this adds to the fundamental system voltage and results in voltage distortion.
 It is then transferred to all electrical equipment connected to the network, leading to higher thermal loading of motors, transformers, capacitors, switchgear and cabling.
 Some electrical equipment develop more audible noise when supplied with distorted voltage.
 Sensitive electronic protection, control and ripple control systems are likely not to properly operate when supplied with distorted voltage.
 MaxSine Active Filter is THE most effective way to eliminate harmonics.
 It is based on a patented Direct Phase Current Control (DPCC) technology.
 It will provide your network with an efficient harmonic reduction and reactive power compensation.

 Thyristor-switched capacitor banks for power factor compensation of fast varying loads